tmatofa/quickstart-eks-cdk-python/README.md

 1. Create a new profile pointing it at that configuration file
 1. Connect to the VPN

-Once you are connected it is a split tunnel - meaning only the addresses in your EKS VPC will get routed through the VPN tunnel.
+Once you are connected it is via a split tunnel - meaning only the addresses in your EKS VPC will get routed through the VPN tunnel.

 You then need to add the EKS cluster to your local kubeconfig by running the command in the clusterConfigCommand Output of the EKSClusterStack.